Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts

-\section{Translation-like actions by $ \Z$ on locally finite graphs}
+\section{Translation-like actions by $\Z$ on locally finite graphs}

+The goal of this section is to prove \Cref{thm:t1-translation-like-action-transitivas} and \Cref{thm:t2-translation-like-actions}.
+That is, that every connected, locally finite, and infinite graph admits a translation by $\Z$, and that this action can be chosen transitive exactly when the graph has one or two ends.
+The actions that we construct satisfy that the distance between a vertex $v$ and $v\ast1$ is at most $3$.

-In this section we prove \thmref{t2} and \thmref{t1}.
-For this we will work with finite and bi-infinite 3-paths. \begin{defn} A \textbf{3-path} (resp. \textbf{bi-infinite 3-path}) on a graph $\G$ is an injective function $f:[a,b]\to V(\G)$, $[a,b]\subset\Z$, (resp. \textbf{$f:\Z\to V(\G)$}) such that consecutive integers in the domain are mapped to vertices whose distance $d_{\G}$ is at most 3.
-It is called \textbf{Hamiltonian }if it visits all vertices. \end{defn}
+Our proof goes by constructing these actions locally, and in terms of 3-paths: \begin{definition} Let $\G$ be a graph.
+A \textit{3-path} on $\G$ is an injective function $f\colon[a,b]\to V(\G)$ such that consecutive integers in $[a,b]$ are mapped to vertices whose distance is at most 3.
+A \textit{bi-infinite }3-path on $\G$ is an injective function $f\colon\Z\to V(\G)$ satisfying the same condition on the vertices.
+A 3-path or bi-infinite 3-path is called \textit{Hamiltonian }when it is also a surjective function. \end{definition}

-It is known that a finite and connected graph admits a Hamiltonian 3-path, and we can pick the first and last of its vertices \cite{karaganis_cube_1968}.
-We start by showing that we can impose additional conditions on this 3-path. \begin{lem} Let $\G$ be a connected finite graph, and $u\ne v$ two of its vertices.
-Then $\G$ admits a Hamiltonian $3$-path $f:[a,b]\to V(\G)$ which starts at $u$, ends at $v$, and moreover satisfies the following two conditions. \begin{enumerate} \item If $b-a\geq2$, then $d_{\G}(f(a),f(a+1))\leq2$ and $d_{\G}(f(b-1),f(b))\leq2$ (the first and last ``jump'' have length at most 2). \item There is no $c\in[a,b]$ with $c+1,c-1\in[a,b]$ and such that $d_{\G}(f(c-1),f(c))=3$ and $d_{\G}(f(c),f(c+1))=3$ (there are no consecutive length 3 ``jumps''). \end{enumerate} \end{lem}
+It is well known that every finite and connected graph admits a Hamiltonian 3-path, where we can choose its initial and final vertex \cite{zbMATH03278210,sekanina1960ordering,karaganis_cube_1968}.
+Here we will need a slight refinement of this fact:

+\begin{lemma} Let $\G$ be a graph that is connected and finite.
+For every pair of different vertices $u$ and $v$, $\G$ admits a Hamiltonian $3$-path $f$ which starts at $u$, ends at $v$, and moreover satisfies the following two conditions: \begin{enumerate} \item The first and last ``jump'' have length at most $2$.
+That is, if $f$ visits $w$ immediately after the initial vertex $u$, then $d_{\G}(u,w)\leq2$.
+Moreover, if $f$ visits $w$ immediately before the final vertex $v$, then $d_{\G}(w,v)\leq2$. , \item There are no consecutive ``jumps'' of length $3$.
+That is, if $f$ visits $w_{1}$, $w_{2}$ and $w_{3}$ consecutively, then $d_{\G}(w_{1},w_{2})\leq2$ or $d_{\G}(w_{2},w_{3})\leq2$. \end{enumerate} \end{lemma}
-Using this we will construct bi-infinite 3-paths in an appropiate manner, and this will provide a proof of \thmref{t1} and \thmref{t2}.
-Before proving the lemma, let us introduce some useful terminology.